tradingstrategy-ai/docs/source/programming/strategy-examples/index.rst

 Strategy examples
 =================

-Here you can find trading strategy examples.
+Here you can find trading strategy examples as notebooks.

+- The examples show how to use Trading Strategy framework for algorithmic trading

+- Some notebooks are complete example strategies

+- Some notebooks highlight a particular feature

-Trading strategy examples are backtests you can run yourself.
+- Trading strategy examples are backtests you can run yourself.
   Strategy backtests are in the form of :term:`Jupyter notebooks <Jupyter notebook>`.

-You can copy these files, run and and start editing them yourself.
+- You can copy these files, run and and start editing them yourself.
   See :ref:`running backtests <running-backtests>` on how you can to run.

 .. toctree::
    :maxdepth: 1